COMMONLY ASKED QUESTIONS FOR FAMILIES

 Do I need prior experience in childcare?

 An au pair and demi pair is not a qualified nanny or child care worker.She works in the capacity of a helping hand, an assistant to the Mother sharing the duties of housework and childminding as required by the Host mother or father.
 The Applicant is required to list her experience of childminding and association with children and supply references from the parents of any children she has taken care of.

 You should have a reasonable level of English, enough to communicate adequately with your host family (Conversational/Pre-intermediate).

 You should supply a police clearance certificate from your own country.

-For some families, it is desirable that you have an international drivers licence.
+For some families, it is desirable that you have an international drivers license.

-You should gain recognised first aid certificate from your country if available.
+You should gain recognized first aid certificate from your country if available.